Where It Starts

-When I sit down to focus on your play, I bring to it my related experience: an MFA in Dramatic Writing from NYU, my work as a Faculty Member at the Dramatists Guild Institute, and eleven years running the 9th Floor Actors and Writers Collaborative in New York City.
+When I sit down to focus on your play, I bring to it all my related experience: an MFA in Dramatic Writing from NYU, my work as a Faculty Member at the Dramatists Guild Institute, and eleven years running the 9th Floor Actors and Writers Collaborative in New York City.
 I've taught playwriting bootcamps and workshops, produced television at Lifetime, worked in script development for studios like Warner Brothers, published in national magazines including Glamour and Portfolio, and trained and performed as a physical actor.

 Most importantly, I’m a produced playwright myself.
 I love a great collaboration, andI want to work with you to make your play what you want it to be.